OUR MANAGEMENT TEAM

 Nathan Lee is a PhD candidate in political science at Stanford University.
 His research focuses on how citizens and policymakers form their factual beliefs about public policy and, in particular, their views about the appropriate role of professionalized expertise in different policy domains.
 You can find more information about his academic research on his website.
 Prior to his academic career, Nathan worked as a policy analyst at the White House National Economic Council and the Department of Energy.

-Jonathan Chu, Director of Operations
+Jonathan Chu, Co-founder and Director of Operations

 Michael Hotard, Co-founder and Director of Civic Engagement